usumfabricae/SagemakerTesseract/README.md

 # SagemakerTesseract
 Example to build a custom Sagemaker container for tesseract.
+**As it is it is:**
+* **based on Ubuntu image and tesseract included in Ubuntu distro**
-**As it is it is supporting only Italian language but can be easily extended to other languages supported by Tesseract.
+* **supports only Italian language but can be easily extended to other languages included in Tesseract package.**
-It handle pdf as input and generates a indexed pdf file (the same original pdf with test underneath the image) and an HOCR file for each page of the original pdf document archived in a tar.gz file **
+* **handles pdf as input and generates a indexed pdf file (the same original pdf with test underneath the image) and an HOCR file for each page of the original pdf document archived in a tar.gz file**

 Once the container has been build it can be used for:
-* Training on new custom fonts
+* Training tesseract to build new models to support new custom fonts
 * Create an endpoint for prediction
-* Create batch prediction
+* Run batch prediction

 ## Training